 There is no formal method of sick leave accrual for members of the Administrative and Sponsored Research staffs.

 A reasonable number of justifiable absences are paid in full.
 These absences may be used for the employee’s illness and medical and dental appointments, as well as for the illness and medical and dental appointments of a family member (up to 40 hours per year), and during a leave of absence for victims of domestic violence (again, up to 40 hours per year); see Policies and Procedures Section 7.5.7, Leaves of Absence for Victims of Domestic Violence.
-A family member under this policy is a child, spouse, parent, parent of spouse, or any other member of the household.
+A family member under this policy is a child, spouse, domestic partner, parent, parent of spouse, or any other member of the household.
 For determining the limits of 40 hours, full-time exempt staff members working a regular, five-day a week schedule are considered to work eight hour days, so that they can use five days per year to care for a sick family member.
+As noted at the beginning of Section 4.3, sick time for the employee or family members runs concurrently with any sick leave under Section 4.3.22.

 Extreme cases of extended illness or accident will be treated on an individual basis, with due regard to length of service at the Institute and other relevant factors, and may be paid for the duration of the absence up to but not normally exceeding a period of six months.
 Cases extending beyond six months will be reviewed for purposes of determining eligibility for Long-Term Disability Plan benefits.